lee-naish/algorithms-in-action_specs/status/Status AIA.md

      + Mergesort

 **TopDown Mergesort** mostly good.
 Animation and explanation reviewed by Linda 6 July.
 Noted: index disappears when off the rhs of the array (see details in Mergesort.txt status file).
 As at 9 July, we decided that perhaps students who are working on insertion sort etc. might start with putting in a graphical stack representation in mergesort.
 Lee is simplifying the quicksort stack, and suggest we use this as the basis for all the stacks.
+Lee: I'm not working on the stack - just a suggestion currently

 **BottomUp Mergesort** good.
 Animation and explanation reviewed by Linda 9 July.
 One slight glitch in the animation is noted in the status file MergesortBU.txt.